brooklynrail/brooklynrail-platform/content/events/2020/07/the-history-of-the-rail.md

   year anniversary.
 We'll conclude with a poetry reading from Stacy Szymaszek. "
 people:
   - person: phong-h-bui
-    event_bio: Phong H. Bui is the Publisher and Artistic Director of the Brooklyn Rail.
+    event_bio: Phong H. Bui is an artist and the Publisher and Artistic Director of the Brooklyn Rail.
   - person: nick-bennett
     event_bio: Nick Bennett is the Curatorial Assistant and Publisher’s Assistant at the Brooklyn Rail.